krasimir/blog-posts/2017/PropsChildren/post.md

 ## Using JSX expression

 So far `props.children` was string literal and React component.
-It is interesting to know that we may pass a JSX expression too.
+It is interesting that we may pass a JSX expression too.

 ```
 function UserName(props) {